EPFL-LAP/fpga21-scaled-tech/README.md

 On an Intel(R) Xeon(R) CPU E5-2680 v3-based server, running at 2.50GHz, with 256 GB of RAM, the main experiments take about 18 h to complete, with the default settings embedded in the scripts.
 The operating system used at the time of running the experiments was CentOS 8 (centos-release-8.2-2.2004.0.2.el8.x86_64).
 All this should not have any influence on the results, but may be useful for assessing the time needed for rerunning the experiments or extending them.

+## Contact

+If you find any bugs please open an issue.
+For all other questions, including getting access to the development branch, please contact Stefan Nikolic (firstname dot lastname at epfl dot ch).